-The uterus, vagina (scabbard), ovaries and fallopian tubes belong to the woman's internal genitalia.
+The uterus, vagina ('scabbard' in Latin), ovaries and fallopian tubes belong to the woman's internal genitalia.
 They are located in the lower part of the abdominal cavity (the small pelvis).
 The small and large labia, the clitoris and the entrance to the vagina belong to the external genitalia.

-Although uterine cancer and cervical cancer both originate in the uterus, they have a very different cause and disease progression.
+Although uterine cancer and cervical cancer both originate in the uterus, they have a very different cause and progression of the disease.
 The treatment of these two diseases is also different.
 Unlike cervical cancer, almost all cases of uterine cancer are of the adenocarcinoma type.
 If the cancer originates in the uterine muscule wall, then it is usually a uterine sarcoma.
 A sarcoma is a very different type of cancer.

 Vaginal bleeding is usually the first symptom.
 In 85% of the cases, the first symptom is bleeding that happens after menopause.
 In 15% of the cases, menstrual irregularities during menapause indicate a problem.
 Problems can also arise with urination or bowel movements.